shaz-tech/flutter_internet_speed_test/README.md

       },
       onDefaultServerSelectionInProgress: () {
         // TODO
-        //Only when you use fast API
+        //Only when you use useFastApi parameter as true(default) },
-      },
       onDefaultServerSelectionDone: (Client? client) {
         // TODO
-        //Only when you use fast API
+        ///Only when you use useFastApi parameter as true(default) },
-      },
       onDownloadComplete: (TestResult data) {
         // TODO